-Patients with blood clotting disorders are also 3 times more likely to develop a blockage in artery involved in ocular migraines (retinal) [R].
+Patients with blood clotting disorders are also 3 times more likely to develop a blockage in the artery involved in ocular migraines (retinal) .

-There is a high possibility that genetics play a role in migraines; however, a genetic predisposition for ocular migraines has not been discovered.
-About 29 to 50% of patients with ocular migraines have a history of a migraine [R, R].
+Although a genetic predisposition for ocular migraines has not been identified, about 29-50% of patients with ocular migraines have a history of other migraine types [58, 15].

-Other factors such as age and history of heart disease may play a role in developing ocular migraines [R].
+Other factors such as age and history of heart disease may play a role in the risk of developing ocular migraines .

 Limitations and Caveats

-A limitation of ocular migraine studies is that ocular migraines are not well-defined.
-To this day, there are many names for ocular migraines and physicians may be confused between the different types of migraines [R].
+The main limitation is that ‘ocular migraines’ are not well-defined.
+To this day, there are many names for ocular migraines and physicians may be confused between the different types of migraines .

 Migraines are difficult to characterize due to the many presentations and versions of a migraine.
 It is also rare for physicians to be present during the migraine attack.
 This makes naming, classifying, and treating migraines difficult .